shangqilu/shangqilu.github.io/_pages/about.md

 ### Publications

-In publications marked with `**', authors are ordered alphabetically, as is a convention of theory papers.
+In publications marked with `**', authors are ordered alphabetically, as is a convention of theory papers. "#" indicates the corresponding author.

+- Binhong Li, Xiao Yan, and **Shangqi Lu**<sup>#</sup>.
+Fast-Convergent Proximity Graphs for Approximate Nearest Neighbor Search.
+To appear in the Proceedings of ACM Conference on Management of Data (SIGMOD), 2026.

 - Shangqi Lu and Yufei Tao. **Proximity Graphs for Similarity Search: Fast Construction, Lower Bounds, and Euclidean Separation.
-To appear in the Proceedings of ACM Symposium on Principles of Database Systems (PODS), 2026. [arxiv](https://arxiv.org/abs/2509.07732)
+To appear in the Proceedings of ACM Conference on Management of Data (PODS), 2026. [arxiv](https://arxiv.org/abs/2509.07732)
 - **Shangqi Lu**, Ru Wang, and Yufei Tao.
 [Interactive Graph Search Made Simple.](http://shangqilu.github.io/files/mypapers/sigmod25.pdf) Proceedings of ACM Conference on Management of Data (SIGMOD), 2025.
 - Ru Wang, **Shangqi Lu**, and Yufei Tao.
 [An Index for Set Intersection with Post-Filtering.](http://shangqilu.github.io/files/mypapers/tkde24.pdf) IEEE Transactions on Knowledge and Data Engineering (TKDE), 2024.
 - Shangqi Lu, Wim Martens, Matthias Niewerth, and Yufei Tao. **[Partial Order Multiway Search.](http://shangqilu.github.io/files/mypapers/tods23.pdf) ACM Transactions on Database Systems (TODS), 48(4): 10:1-10:31, 2023.
 (Special issue of PODS'22).